Mbed-TLS/mbedtls-framework/docs/framework-design.md

 The Mbed TLS project maintains long-time support (LTS) branches (with only bug fixes) in addition to the `development` branch where new features are added.
 Fixes to bugs often need to be backported from `development` to LTS branches, which involves backporting tests, which often involves backporting test helper code.
 If we had a place to put files shared among multiple maintained branches, that would reduce the amount of backporting.

 The `mbedtls-framework` was created to be a shared place for files that need to be shared by two or more of Mbed TLS 3.6 LTS, Mbed TLS 4.x development and TF-PSA-Crypto (as well as other LTS branches that will be created in the future).
-(Mbed TLS 2.28 LTS was excluded from consideration due to its short remaining lifetime which would make any benefits small.)
+Mbed TLS 2.28 LTS was excluded from consideration due to its short remaining lifetime which would make any benefits small.

 ### Usage of the repository

-The [`mbedtls-framework`](https://github.com/Mbed-TLS/mbedtls-framework) repository is consumed by:

-* Mbed TLS 3.6 LTS (`mbedtls-3.6` branch);
-* Mbed TLS 4.x (to become the `development` branch, once 4.x development has) sufficiently advanced;
-* TF-PSA-Crypto;
-* as well as future Mbed TLS and TF-PSA-Crypto LTS branches.
+The [`mbedtls-framework`](https://github.com/Mbed-TLS/mbedtls-framework) repository is consumed by each maintained branch of [Mbed TLS](https://github.com/Mbed-TLS/mbedtls) and [TF-PSA-Crypto](https://github.com/Mbed-TLS/TF-PSA-Crypto).
+This includes development branches, release branches and long-time support branches.
+(Exception: the older branch Mbed TLS 2.28 LTS was excluded.)

 In each consuming branch, the `mbedtls-framework` repository appears as a Git submodule located at the path `/framework`.